 Lastly, there are no vaccinations or currency restrictions for entry.

-5. Ways to get to Antarctica?
+5. What are the ways to get to Antartica?

 A flight-cruise expedition is the most common way to reach Antarctica.
 These flights vary depending on where you’re flying to and from.
 Accounting for layovers, plan for at least two days of travel.